adsabs/adsabs-dev-api/search.md

 starting point for returned results (for pagination).
 Default is 0.

 #### fl
-Specify the fields contained in each returned document.
+Fields list: specify the fields contained in each returned document.
 Value should be a comma-separated list of field names.

 #### fq
-Filter your query results using a particular `field:value` condition.
+Filter query: filter your results using a particular `field:value` condition.
 This parameter is repeatable.

 * `field` can be any field listed in the field descriptions below
 * `value` should be a UTF-8, url-encoded string